dimhoff/ESP32-CAM_Interval/README.md

 Power saving
 ------------
 The firmware puts the device in deep sleep if the interval between images is big.
-The camera is powered down by powering down the 1.2 and 2.8 Volt voltage regulators.
-This is probably not according to spec.
-But the camera reset line and power down line are not connected to the ESP32 on the ESP32-CAM boards.
-So this seems the only way to do it.
+However the camera is _not_ powered down.
+This is because the pin required to properly power down the camera is not connected to the MCU by default.
+While the CAM_PWR pin that is availabe only switches of the 1.2 and 2.8 Volt voltage regulators.
+This only partialy powers down the camera and leaves it in some undefined state.
+This is probably not according to spec

-Note that even in deep sleep mode the camera module still uses a little more than 3 mA.
+To properly power down the camera a modification must be made to the PCB.
+For details see doc/power_consumption.md.

 Troubleshooting
 ---------------